Randomized methods for dynamical low-rank approximation: Time-stepping methods

 \section{Time-stepping methods}

 Recall again that we are solving the full order model \eqref{eq: full order model} given by the differential equation

-In the following, we will assume that the problem can be well-approximated by a low-rank approximation, and in particular we will start from an approximate of the initial value $A_0 \approx Y_0 = U_0 S_0 V_0^T \in \Mr$ where $U_0 \in \Rmr$ and $V_0 \in \Rnr$ have orthogonal columns, and $S_0 \in \Rrr$ is invertible.
+In the following, we will assume that the problem can be well-approximated by a low-rank approximation, and in particular we will start from an approximate of the initial value $A_0 \approx Y_0 = U_0 S_0 V_0^T \in \Mr$ where $U_0 \in \Rmr$ and $V_0 \in \Rnr$ have orthonormal columns, and $S_0 \in \Rrr$ is invertible.
 We could take for example $Y_0 = \Tr(A_0)$, or an approximate of it.
-We fix a stepsize $h>0$ and a target rank of approximation $r$, the goal is to find factors such that $A(h) \approx Y_1 = U_1 S_1 V_1^T \in \Mr$ where $U_1$ and $V_1$ have orthogonal columns.
-Building on the newly defined dynamical rangefinder algorithm, we propose two new time-stepping methods which evolve such a low-rank approximation and which do not involve the projected dynamics~\eqref{eq: dlra model}.
-The new time-stepping methods are defined by one step, which has to be repeated to get an approximate solution on the whole time interval.
+We fix a stepsize $h>0$ and a target rank of approximation $r$, the goal is to find factors such that $A(h) \approx Y_1 = U_1 S_1 V_1^T \in \Mr$ where $U_1$ and $V_1$ have orthonormal columns.
+Building on top of the new dynamical rangefinder algorithm, we propose two new time-stepping methods which evolve such a low-rank approximation and which do not involve the projected dynamics~\eqref{eq: dlra model}.
+We only present one step of each method, which the time-stepping method will repeat to get an approximate solution on the whole time interval.
 Ultimately, we discuss a simple modification of the two methods that allows to update and automatically choose the rank at each time step.